 On iPhone or iPad, open the Settings app and then go to General > Keyboards.
 Set the Auto-Correction setting to Off.

 On Mac, you need to open System Preferences (either click the System Preferences icon in the dock, or click the Apple dropdown menu at the top left of the screen, then select System Preferences).
 Choose Keyboards, and click the Text tab.
 Remove the tick next to Correct Spelling Automatically.

-We deal with this in more depth elsewhere: How to turn off Autocorrect on your iPhone, iPad or Mac
+We deal with this in more depth elsewhere: How to turn off Autocorrect.

 By default, macOS is set up to correct spellings - and, where possible, certain other characters.
 System-wide controls for this are in System Preferences > Keyboard > Text.
 Here, you define whether your Mac automatically corrects spellings, capitalises words, adds a period after a double space, and uses smart quotes and dashes.

 Individual apps may override Apple's system-wide settings and have their own controls; alternatively, you may have adjusted certain settings yourself on a per-app basis.
 In the latter case, you can in many apps check Edit > Spelling and Grammar and Edit > Substitutions to see what's turned on at any point.